adnanhaq30/blog/_posts/2022-01-04-Spring4Shell: Everything-you-need-to-know.md

 ## Scanning Your Networks

-Recently one of the security researchers have build a Nuclie Teamplate to Detect Spring4Shell, This template can be easily run to scan for Spring4Shell on your Networking, routing or security devices inside your network.
+Recently one of the security researchers has built a Nuclei Template to Detect Spring4Shell, This template can be easily run to scan for Spring4Shell on your Networking, routing, or security devices inside your network.

 Template Links: https://github.com/projectdiscovery/nuclei-templates/blob/master/cves/2022/CVE-2022-22965.yaml